kitconcept/plone.restapi-react-tutorial/README.md

   import logo from './logo.svg';
 ```

-is injected into the 'src' attribute of the image tag:
+It is injected into the 'src' attribute of the image tag:

 ```
   <img src={logo} className="App-logo" alt="logo" />
 ```

-To start the React app, we 'cd' into the directory we created:
+To start the React app, we `cd` into the directory we created:

 ```
   $ cd plone.restapi-react-tutorial/